How the Central Services Budget Is Developed

-The role of the Central Office at DC Public Schools is to promote equity, set a clear standard for excellence, and support schools in meeting those expectations.
-DCPS’ Central Office supports schools through different investments, including:
+The role of Central Services at DC Public Schools is to promote equity, set a clear standard for excellence, and support schools in meeting those expectations.
+DCPS’ Central Services supports schools through different investments, including:

-- School Based Services and Personnel: A large share of Central Office investments are fully school-based.
+- School-Based Services and Personnel: A large share of Central Services’ investments are fully school-based.
 Some examples include Athletic Trainers at high schools, Food Service workers, itinerant teachers supporting English Learners at schools, and related service providers for students with disabilities, such as social workers and psychologists.